berkay-ai/ai-travel-chatbot/README.md

 ## Tech Stack

 Python
-Large Language Model APIs
+Large Language Model (LLM) APIs
 Prompt Engineering
-Conversational AI Concepts
+Conversational AI

 ---

+## How It Works

+The chatbot processes user queries and generates context-aware responses using a language model interface.
+It is designed to simulate a travel assistant by providing relevant information based on user input.

+---

 ## Project Context

-This repository contains the **final version of the group project** developed during the MSAI program.
+This repository represents the final version of a collaborative group project developed during the MSAI program.
+It demonstrates the practical application of conversational AI concepts in a real-world use case.

-The project demonstrates how conversational AI systems can be designed and structured for real-world applications such as travel assistance.
+---

+## Future Improvements

+- Integration with real-time travel APIs
+- Personalized recommendations
+- Expanded conversational capabilities
+- Improved response accuracy with advanced models